 Why is having a user story map important?

-User story mapping is a powerful technique that increases the chance of developing a product with relevant and helpful features for the end-user.
-Here are some of the main benefits of doing user story mapping.
+User story mapping is a powerful technique that increases the chance of developing a product with relevant and helpful features for the end user.
+Here are some of the main benefits of user story mapping.

 Ensures that Everyone is on the Same Page

-Creating a user story map is a good way for the project manager to make sure that every team member understands the goals of the project.
+Creating a user story map is a good way for the project manager to ensure that every team member understands the project’s goals.

 If you design the map right at the beginning of your development project, you can help the team understand what the user actually needs.